funnyboy-roks/funnyboy-roks/README.md

 # funnyboy_roks

 Hello, I'm funnyboy_roks, or Funny!
-I have been programming for about six years, building various applications and tools.
+I have been programming for about seven years, building various applications and tools.

 I build applications and libraries based on things that I find interesting or useful, so CLI tools, web servers, implementations for